rosskevin/nodengine/README.md

 The program use a local cache for avoid fetching versions of node all the time.

-By default, new versions of node will be fetch each 5 days.
+By default, new versions of node will be fetched after 5 days.

 You can setup the interval using `NODENGINE_INTERVAL`